-The dangers of using expired face creams can be more serious than you realise.
-The fact is that as face creams, makeup and other products get older they can become rancid and expose your body to a range of potential problems.
+The dangers of using expired face creams go further than simply being less effective and can be more serious than you realise.
+The fact is that as face creams, makeup and other products get older they can become rancid, become a breeding ground for harmful bacteria and expose your body to a range of potential problems.

 Any of these substances can interact negatively with your body